 As a matter of standard practice, refunds are processed for students who withdraw and graduating seniors, for account balances over \$2.00 after the end of the school year.
 The school reserves the right to initiate legal action for unpaid negative account balances.
-Students with negative account balances of \$5.00 or more will also not be allowed to participate in extracurricular activities (i.e. field trips, assemblies).
+Students with negative account balances of \$5.00 or more will not be allowed to participate in extracurricular activities (i.e. field trips, assemblies).

 At West Branch, students may choose whether or not to participate in lunch meal programs.
 The cafeteria provides meals via an offer versus serve system.
 Under this system, the student may decide not to select any one of the five lunch items required to be served on the menu.
 A-la-carte food and drink items are sold in the cafeteria daily.
-A-al-carte items are available only to fourth grade students.
-Second and third grade students may purchase ice cream on Fridays.
+Third and fourth grade students may purchase snacks, including ice cream, on designated days.
 Students must have a positive balance in order to purchase a-la-carte items.
+See Appendix I for pricing.